abhi-vmlinuz/oracle-bootstrap/README.md

 # 3. Run the installer (enter your sudo password if prompted for dependencies)
 ./install.sh
 ```
+### NOTE
+if the wget commands returns a 404 head to this [link](https://www.oracle.com/database/technologies/instant-client/linux-x86-64-downloads.html) and download:
+- instantclient-basic-linux.x64-23.26.3.0.0.zip
+- instantclient-sqlplus-linux.x64-23.26.3.0.0.zip
+move these zip files on the repository folder and run the install script again

 ### Next Step
 Close your current terminal, open a **new terminal window**, and run: